rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 The options are:
 - `Drawing views out of date`: Checks if any drawing views, and associated models, are not up to date.
+- `Out of date drawing tables`: Checks Parts Lists, Block Tables, and Connector Tables for an out-of-date status.
+Hole Tables, Bend Tables, and User Tables can be updated by `Update drawing views`, but the Solid Edge API does not expose an equivalent out-of-date status for those table types.
 - `Detached dimensions or annotations`: Checks that dimensions, balloons, callouts, etc. are attached to geometry in the drawing.
 - `Drawing view on background sheet`: Checks background sheets for the presence of drawing views.
 - `Drawing view has Draw In View graphics`: Checks if any drawing view was modified with the Draw In View command.